Nar Phu valley and Annapurna Circuit Trek 19 Days

 Accommodation

-You will be accommodated in a three-star standard hotel in Kathmandu, Pokhara, and a guesthouse/teahouse during the trek.
+You will be accommodated in a three-star standard hotel in Kathmandu and Pokhara and a guesthouse/teahouse during the trek.
 All accommodations are on a twin-shared basis.
-A single supplement will be served on request and will cost an additional.
+A single supplement will be served on request and will cost an additional amount.
 Adventure Club Trek will arrange rooms with attached washrooms; however, teahouses in some places only have shared washing and toilet facilities.
-Also, note that single rooms are readily available in Kathmandu and the trekking regions at lower altitudes but, it might be complicated to find them at higher altitudes.
+Also, note that single rooms are readily available in Kathmandu and the trekking regions at lower altitudes, but it might be complicated to find them at higher altitudes.

 Drinking-Water